melezhik/swat/README2.md

 # Examples

-Look at ./examples directory - there is plenty of intersting examples there.
+Look at ./examples directory - there is plenty of interesting examples there.

 # AUTHOR